rigljs/rigl/README.md

   <script>
     this.arrTwo = []

-    // create an Observer and fire the "get-arr" event with the keyword "this" this.$observer().trigger('get-arr', this)
+    /* create an Observer and fire the "get-arr" event with the passing of the "this" keyword, which will be available in the second parameter of the event handler */ this.$observer().trigger('get-arr', this)
   </script>
 </r-two>